apHarmony/jsharmony-auth-windows/README.md

 Enable the module

-`configAuth.auto_bind_main_site = true;`
+`configAuth.auto_bind_main_site_auth = true;`

 Login with your *jsharmoy email* and *domain passwword*

 ## Superlogin and client sites

-If using superuser login-as-user on a client site with password auth, you mush use the admin account's local password rather than it's domain account password to log in.
+If using superuser login-as-user on a client site with password auth, you must use the admin account's local password rather than it's domain account password to log in.